harshabelavadi/pong-staged/Stage0/gameplay.md

 When: User presses direction keys (up/down).
 Then: The paddle should move vertically at predefined speed.

-### Scenario: Cpu player auto-moves paddle vertically
+### Scenario: Cpu player auto moves paddle vertically

 Given: User game-play has started and is in progress.
 When: The ball collides with user paddle or